You use way more than 10 percent of your brain

 The brain doesn't mature until age 25

-.
+DC Studio/ShutterstockAlthough we've already legally become an adult, our brains aren't fully grown up until around age 25 according to science.
+And your brain can continue to grow long past your 20s.
 Dr. Tarawneh says the brain matures from back to front, with the "prefrontal cortex" the last to finish developing.
 "The prefrontal cortex is responsible for higher-order thinking—referred to as executive function—such as judgment and problem-solving, decision-making, complex planning, organized thinking, personality development, and impulse control," she says.
 "The reward centers of the brain are the most active during adolescence but are back to normal levels of activity by the mid-20s, so individuals become less sensitive to peer pressure and much better at risk management during their 20s compared to the adolescent years."
-Don't miss these proven ways to make better decisions
+Don't miss these proven ways to make better decisions.

 Content continues below ad